Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 Although the pilot countered the horizontal tail movement and brought the nose back up, the faulty signal continued, so the MCAS pushed it back down again repeatedly during a mortifying 12-minute roller-coaster ride.
 The pilot lost control and the plane plunged into the sea, killing 189 people.

-After the crash earlier this month of another 737 MAX, Ethiopian Airlines Flight 302, initial reports suggest that its shorter flight trajectory was similar.
-And a part found in the wreckage, the jackscrew, shows that on impact the horizontal tail was swiveled so as to point the nose sharply down.
+After the crash this month of another 737 MAX, Ethiopian Airlines Flight 302, initial reports suggest that its shorter flight trajectory was similar.
+And a part found in the wreckage, the jackscrew, shows that on impact, the horizontal tail was swiveled so as to point the nose sharply down.
 These clues mean the MCAS is suspected in that tragedy also.

 Pilot perspective